3HO Men’s Camp begins on Sunday, July 14, 2019.

 Alarm clock—especially if you don’t want to miss morning sadhana at 4 am!

 Restricted Substances — No drugs, alcohol, or tobacco allowed on premises.
 Prescription drugs for medical reasons, naturally are exceptions.
-Nuts are not permitted on site.
+Nuts and food containing nuts are not permitted on site.

 Valuables — There are no facilities for locking up valuables and we don’t assume any liability for loss or theft.